 - Tenderness in the area of your ovaries

-Some women who use injectable fertility drugs get a mild form of OHSS, which goes away after about a week.
-If pregnancy occurs, however, symptoms of OHSS may worsen and last several days to weeks.
+Some women who use injectable fertility drugs get a mild form of OHSS.
+This usually goes away after about a week.
+But, if pregnancy occurs, symptoms of OHSS may worsen and last several days to weeks.

 With severe ovarian hyperstimulation syndrome, you might have: